SpongeBob SquarePants (musical): National tours

-A non-Equity North American tour opened on September 22, 2019, in Schenectady, New York, at Proctors Theatre.
+A non-Equity North American tour opened on September 22, 2019, in Schenectady, New York, at Proctor's Theatre.
 It was later announced that the rest of the tour had been cancelled due to the COVID-19 pandemic, which forced theaters across the nation to close.

 The SpongeBob Musical: Live On Stage!

 On October 17, 2019, Nickelodeon announced it would air a television special of the show titled The SpongeBob Musical: Live On Stage!, to be filmed in front of a live audience and feature members of the original Broadway cast such as Ethan Slater, Danny Skinner, and Gavin Lee.
 On November 19, 2019, it was announced that Tom Kenny would reprise his series role as Patchy the Pirate for the special and that it would air on December 7, 2019.
 The production was released on DVD on November 3, 2020, and includes both the full-length version aired in December 2019 and the sing-along version aired in January 2020.